esl/amoc/doc/amoc_coordinator.md

 User = 5

 % You need to wait for a while, and ...
-% Timeout has been reached.
-Which triggers all of the Coordination Actions with remaining number of users remaining.
+% Timeout has been reached, which triggers all of the Coordination Actions with the remaining number of users.
 Three new users showed up
 Two new users showed up: Event = timeout; User1 = {<0.1139.0>,5}; User2 = undefined
 Two new users showed up: Event = timeout; ListOfUsers = [{<0.1139.0>,5}]